asreview/asreview-covid19/README.md

 ## ASReview plugin

-To help combat the COVID-19 crisis, the ASReview Core Development team has decided to release a package that provides the latest scientific datasets on COVID-19.
+To help combat the COVID-19 crisis, the ASReview team has decided to release a package that provides the latest scientific datasets on COVID-19.
 These are integrated automatically into ASReview once we install the correct packages, so reviewers can start reviewing the latest scientific literature on COVID-19 as soon as possible!
 Two versions of the CORD-19 dataset (publications relating to COVID-19) are made available in ASReview:

 - full CORD-19 dataset